bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here's a sample augmented image using rotation:

 ![Preprocess: rotation][preprocess_augment_rotate]

+(Review note) First, I was rotating images randomly between 0 and 360 degrees.
+I've updated this to rotate randomly between [-20,20] degrees as this more realisticly reflect the images we'll see in real life.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.